-The Common Stinkpot is small and shy, these turtles are seldom seen.
-Also known as the Musk Turtle, it is one of the worlds smallest turtles, seldom growing much longer than 4 inches.
+The Eastern Musk turtle is small and shy, these turtles are seldom seen.
+Also known as the Stinkpot turtle, it is one of the worlds smallest turtles, seldom growing much longer than 4 inches.

 They are thoroughly aquatic rarely leaving the water.
 Musk turtles inhabit many different types of aquatic habitats, but prefer still, shallow water, with plenty of aquatic vegetation such as lily pads.
 They are good swimmers but prefer to walk along the bottom to forage for crustaceans and insects.
 They have an oval shaped, smooth, domed shell that is black to brown with or without some streaking.
 The skin is black to gray and two light yellow stripes can be seen around its eye.
 The belly (or plastron) is smaller than the top shell leaving a lot of skin exposed.